samthebest/dump/BasicSecurity.md

 "Anti virus" software will likely run as root or admin on your system.
 Introducing any program and allowing to run 24/7 on your machine as root/admin is a bad idea.
 In fact "Anit virus" software may contain back doors put in intentionally to spy on terrorists, which in all likelyhood is actually being used by scammers.

+## 7

+Package managers cannot be fooled, but you can.
+You may one day visit a website that is actually not the correct website.
+This may seem unlikely, but it's better to get into the habit of using package managers.
+They work because they check the softwares digital "signature" when they download it to make sure it's the real deal.